Index of Identification-related birds

 Empidonax sp.: from Corpus Christi, Texas that to me suggests Dusky Flycatcher...? - added May 03 , 2009 .

-Empidonax sp.: from west Texas that I presume to be a Willow yet has the main published ID features of White-throated Flycatcher...? - added September 07, 2011.
+Empidonax sp.: a Fall bird from west Texas that I presume to be a Willow yet has the main published ID features of White-throated Flycatcher...? - added September 07, 2011.

 Cordilleran Flycatcher: A bird wintering on a south Texas ranch - confirmed by voice - updated January 05, 2005.